RIPE-NCC/ripe-atlas-software-probe/README.rst

 ----

 The software probe uses TCP ports 2023 and 8080 internally.
-If another service is using these ports then the probe will not function correctly.
+If another service is using these ports, then the probe will not function correctly.
+To avoid conflicts, the runtime configuration options described below are available to make the probe use different port numbers.

-Runtime Configuration Options
+Runtime configuration options
 -----------------------------

+Currently there are three runtime configuration options available.
+To use them, create the file ``/etc/ripe-atlas/config.txt`` and add a line per desired configuration setting as per the following:

-Currently there is one runtime configuration option that enables sending interface traffic statistics as Atlas measurement results.
+- Set ``RXTXRPT=yes`` to enable sending of interface traffic statistics as Atlas measurement results.
-This option can be enabled by creating the file /etc/ripe-atlas/config.txt and adding the line 'RXTXRPT=yes'.
+- Set TELNETD_PORT to an integer value to make the probe use that TCP port number instead of 2023, e.g., ``TELNETD_PORT=52023``.
+- Set HTTP_POST_PORT to an integer value to make the probe use that TCP port number instead of 8080, e.g., ``HTTP_POST_PORT=58080``.

 Common installation instructions
 --------------------------------

 The public key is stored in ``/etc/ripe-atlas/probe_key.pub``.
-Use This to register your probe at <https://atlas.ripe.net/apply/swprobe/>.
+Use this to register your probe at <https://atlas.ripe.net/apply/swprobe/>.